 Recent case examples:

-Clare represented a client who was partially blinded by a senior police officer.
+- Clare secured a 6-figure settlement and an apology for a client who was partially blinded by a senior police officer.
 He was elbowed to his eye whilst subjected to full body restraint.
-The said police officer lied in his account as to his whereabouts during the incident, in an attempt to cover up for his wrongdoing.
-Clare negotiated a 6-figure damages settlement and an apology for her client.
+The Sergeant lied in his account as to his whereabouts during the incident, in an attempt to cover up for his wrongdoing.

-Clare has acted for numerous clients in their race discrimination claims, obtaining successful outcomes including damages, apologies and upheld findings in complaint matters.
-Examples of recent successful cases:
+Clare has acted for numerous other clients in their race discrimination claims, obtaining successful outcomes including damages, apologies and upheld findings in complaint matters.
+Examples of recent successful discrimination cases:

 - a police officer noted as the ground for his reasonable suspicion for possession of drugs, his view that a black man and a white man travelling in an expensive car together, did not ‘match’;